Threat Intelligence and Cake - The Tenuous Link

 - Buy a few drones with HD camera, extra batteries, and fly them over the executives when they are out, watching every move.

-- Order an ambush of bodyguards, similar to the Kim Jong's running chaps.
+- Order an ambush of bodyguards, similar to the Kim Jong-Un's running chaps.

 - Figure out how the other CEOs of the eight banks were murdered; the weapon used, the threat actors and more.

-Tushar Vartak, a deeply experienced cybersecurity practitioner and CISO of a leading bank in UAE, told me how he built his own malware research lab.
-A must see video.
+Tushar Vartak, a deeply experienced cybersecurity practitioner, told me how he built his own malware research lab.
+A must-see video.

 The simplest way to explain what is threat intelligence is to understand how and why governments depend on it.
 In addition to investing in protection and security, governments spend and put significant effort in the following:

-- Threat Actors: Know your adversary.
-Who are they. (often more than one entity)
+- Threat Actors: Knowing your adversaries.
+Who are they (often more than one entity)?